Dylan Walker: Shift from centre to five-eighth, New South Wales representative debut (2016)

+Dally M Centre Of The Year (2017)

-For the 2017 season, Walker was shifted back to centre in the Manly side.
+For the 2017 NRL season, Walker was shifted back to centre in the Manly side.
 In round 8 against Canberra, Walker missed a conversion to win the game for Manly in normal time and got into an on-field incident with Canberra player Josh Hodgson.
 In extra time, Walker kicked a penalty goal to win the game for Manly despite being heckled by the Canberra players behind the goal.
 On 28 June 2017 against Cronulla, Cronulla player Jayden Brailey attempted to tackle Walker but broke his jaw in two places as a result, Walker was seen on camera abusing Brailey as he left the field.

-At the end of the season, Walker was named Dally M Centre of the year.
-On 28 September 2017 it was revealed Walker broke his leg and fractured his ankle while playing for The Australian prime ministers side.
+At the end of the 2017 NRL season, Walker was named Dally M Centre of the year, scoring 13 tries in 13 games, and kicking 28 goals as Manly finished the season in 6th position.
+Walker played at centre in Manly’s loss in Week 1 of the finals to the Penrith Panthers.
+On 28 September 2017, Walker broke his leg and fractured his ankle while playing for The Australian Prime Ministers’ XIII side.

-2018
+Manly narrowly avoid the wooden spoon (2018)

-In Round 11 2018, Walker suffered a fractured eye socket after getting into a fist fight with Melbourne player Curtis Scott.
+In Round 11, Walker suffered a fractured eye socket after getting into a fist fight with Melbourne player Curtis Scott.
 According to the other players on the field, Walker had been heckling Scott for most of the game when the fight broke out in the second half.
 After the game scans revealed that Walker would be out for 6–8 weeks.

-2019
+Walker finished the 2018 NRL season playing in 14 games (4 games at centre and 10 games at five-eighth) and scoring 2 tries as Manly failed to qualify for the finals, finishing in 15th position.

+Another solid season en route to the finals (2019)

-In round 10 of the 2019 NRL season, Walker played his first game of the season and scored a try in his first game back since being stood down from the NRL.
+In round 10 of the 2019 NRL season, Walker played his first game of the season at centre and scored a try in his first game back from his suspension from the NRL due to an off-field incident.
+In Round 18, Walker shifted positions from centre to five-eighth, where he played for the rest of the year.

 Walker made a total of 17 appearances for Manly in 2019 as the club finished 6th on the table and qualified for the finals.
-Walker played in both finals matches as the club reached the elimination semi-final against South Sydney in which Manly were defeated by his old club 34-26 at ANZ Stadium.
+Walker played in both finals matches as the club reached the elimination semi-final against South Sydney in which Manly were defeated by his old club 34–26 at ANZ Stadium.

-2020
+Māori All Stars debut and a mediocre season for Manly (2020)

+On 22 February, Walker made his debut for the Māori All Stars and played at centre in their 30-16 victory over the Indigenous All Stars.

-Walker played a total of seven games for Manly-Warringah in the 2020 NRL season as they finished a disappointing 13th on the table.
+Walker played a total of seven games at five-eighth for Manly-Warringah in the 2020 NRL season as they finished a disappointing 13th on the table.